Moths of North Carolina

 Habitats: All of 2022, almost all of our records come from high elevation forests where Yellow Birch is present.

 Larval Host Plants: The larval host plants include Yellow Birch (Betula lenta), Paper Birch (B. papyrifera), and Quaking Aspen (Populus tremuloides) (MacKay, 1959; Prentice, 1966; Brown et al., 2008; Lam et al., 2011).
 Robinson et al. (2010) also list Common Ninebark (Physocarpus opulifolius) and a clover (Trifolium) as hosts.
 The latter is presumably erroneous and reflect misidentified larvae or adults.
 BugGuide has a rearing record for Common Ninebark, but the larva that is shown more closely resembles that of A. spireaeifoliana.
-Yellow Birch is the only documented host species in North Carolina. - View
+Yellow Birch is the only documented host species in North Carolina as of 2024. - View

 Observation Methods: The adults are attracted to lights and the leaf folds with larvae can be found on Yellow Birch during the summer months at higher elevation sites.